chris24walsh/SpaceHorse/README.md

 ##### 2. Extract to disk

-When it finishes downloading, extract the contents somewhere, e.g. C:\allegro.
+When it finishes downloading, extract the contents somewhere, e.g. C:\allegro, so that the contents of this folder is C:\allegro\bin, C:\allegro\include, and C:\allegro\lib.

 ##### 3. Ensure solution properties are configured: